Accreditation for residential services

 Your registration will be automatically cancelled if you do not apply for renewal of your accreditation before the accreditation period expires.

 If your residential service meets all the standards, renewal of your accreditation can be granted for up to 3 years.
-If your residential service does not meet all the standards, renewal of accreditation can be granted for a period ranging from 6 months to 2.5 years, but with conditions.
+If your residential service does not meet all the standards, renewal of accreditation can be granted for a shorter period of time and may include conditions you will need to comply with.
 To renew your accreditation you must:

-- complete and sign the application for renewal of accreditation of residential service form (PDF, 285KB)
+- complete and sign the application for renewal of accreditation of residential service form (PDF, 286KB)

-- pay a fee ($40.15 (incl.
-GST)) for a criminal history check for each service provider and associate involved in the operation of the residential service
+- complete a criminal history check and submit a National Police Certificate for each service provider and associate involved in the operation of the residential service

 - provide a Building Compliance Notice for Queensland Development Code that meets the requirements of the MP 5.7 – Residential Services Building Standard (PDF, 312KB) and that has been issued within the last 12 months by the local council